-Osteopathic treatments can vary in content, depending on both the patient and osteopath.
+Depending on the patient and the osteopath, an osteopathic treatment can vary in content.
 However, the principles of osteopathy are consistently applied by all osteopaths.

-Osteopathy follows a set of principles; these are outlined in the TMO Methodology page.
-The osteopathic principles are integrated into our methodology, alongside other concepts from exercise and naturopathy.
+Osteopathy follows a set of principles; these are outlined on the TMO Methodology page.
+The osteopathic principles are integrated into our methodology alongside other concepts from exercise and naturopathy.

-When planning a patient treatment, we consider, what will be effective to treat the patient’s condition, and what is safe for the patient.
+When planning a patient treatment, we consider what will be effective in treating the patient’s condition and what is safe.

-Importantly, patient preference is a major consideration that may influence the treatment a patient receives.
-However, this is never allowed to override an osteopathic rational and treatment efficacy.
+Patient preference is a primary consideration that may influence the patient’s treatment.
+However, this can never override an osteopathic rationale and treatment efficacy.

-An example of how this may affect a patient’s treatment is the use of medical acupuncture.
-It may be felt that medical acupuncture is an appropriate modality to treat a patient’s lower back pain.
-But if the patient has a needle phobia, it’s unlikely they would agree to medical acupuncture in their treatment.
-In which case alternative treatments would be offered.
+Medical acupuncture is an example of how this may affect a patient’s treatment.
+Medical acupuncture may be felt as an appropriate modality to treat a patient’s lower back pain.
+But if the patient has a needle phobia, they would unlikely agree to medical acupuncture in their treatment.
+In this case, alternative treatments would be offered.

 Related pages you might like to view…